CISN - How Cancer is Studied - Clinical Research - Summary

+CISN SummaryA clinical trial is one of the final stages of a long and careful cancer research process.
 The search for new treatments begins in the laboratory, where scientists first develop and test new ideas.
 If an approach seems promising, the next step may be testing a treatment in animals to see how it affects cancer in a living being and whether it has harmful effects.
+Of course, treatments that work well in the lab or in animals do not always work well in people.
+Studies are conducted using cancer patients to find out whether promising treatments are safe and effective.
+Patients who take part in a clinical trial:

 However, new treatments: